AskEARN | 10 Tips for an Accessible Website Skip to main content

 Are your websites and digital tools usable by everyone?
 Learn how to make your website accessible for all users.

 Consider that nearly 1 in 5 Americans has a disability and that 1 in 8 Americans is 65 or older.
-If your website isn’t accessible to them, you could be losing out on potential job candidates or new customers and exposing yourself to legal risk.
+If your website is not accessible to them, you could be losing out on potential job candidates or new customers and exposing yourself to legal risk.

 1. Screen reader compatibility

-People with low vision, people who are blind and people with dyslexia typically navigate the web using a screen reader that converts text to speech and provides non-visual navigation commands.
-For this assistive technology to work, it’s important that you include detailed and consistent navigational elements in the page structure, such as headers, titles and lists.
+People with low vision, people who are blind, and people with dyslexia typically navigate the web using a screen reader that converts text to speech and provides non-visual navigation commands.
+For this assistive technology to work, it is important that you include detailed and consistent navigational elements in the page structure, such as headers, titles, and lists.
 Most operating systems today include a built-in screen reader that you can use to test your website, including Narrator on Windows and Voiceover on Mac OSX.

 2. Alternative text for images

-People who can’t see images rely on well-written descriptive text (called an “ALT attribute”), visible to screen readers, to understand the information they convey.
+People who cannot see images rely on well-written descriptive text (called an “ALT attribute”), visible to screen readers, to understand the information they convey.

 3. Keyboard accessibility